Samukat/Data3001G2/README.md

 | :-: |
 | *Figure 3.
 Track width near corner (TBA - Index to be replaced with distance)* |

+This method was also used to caluclate the *ref-line feature*; how far the car was to the sample refrence line given.

 #### 3.5.2.
 Off track

 To identify when cars went off track, we calculated each car’s perpendicular distance from both the left and right track boundaries and summed these distances.
 If the total distance exceeded the width of the track at that point, plus a buffer accounting for the car’s width, the car was considered off track.